 - Timber damage - termites are not the only source of wood damage in your home, but they are among the usual suspects.
-If you notice damage on doors and windows, or even something sounding hollow, you might have a termite problem;
+If you notice damage on doors and windows, or even something sounding hollow, you may have a termite problem.

-- Having trouble opening/closing doors and windows - noticing well-fitted doors and windows are suddenly not so well fitted might be an indication you have termites.
-The materials they use for the tunnels cause wood to absorb more moisture and thus expanding;
+- Having trouble opening/closing doors and windows - if you notice well-fitted doors and windows are suddenly not so well fitted may be an indication you have termites.
+The materials they use for the tunnels cause wood to absorb more moisture and thus expanding.

-- Finding "mud" - the material used for the tunnels mentioned above is actually termite excrements.
+- Finding "mud" - the materials used for the tunnels mentioned above are actually termite excrements.
 It looks like mud.
-Noticing something like this in your home, especially close to timber is an almost clear indication you have a termite problem;
+Noticing something like this in your home, especially close to timber is an almost clear indication you have a termite problem.

 - Subterranean termites - this is the most common type of termite.
 They live underground and sometimes create huge termite mounds.
 Their main food source is wood, with rotten wood being given preference due to easier digestion.
 They also need a source of water.